 Processing of information

-You must respect and protect the confidentiality of information belonging to the DSV Panalpina Group, our customers, suppliers and other business partners and you are expected to be loyal to DSV’s strategy and corporate values.
+Our employees are obliged to respect and protect the confidentiality of information belonging to the DSV Panalpina Group, our customers, suppliers and other business partners.

 Conflicts of interest

-- You must not participate in any commercial transactions between a DSV company and a supplier or customer in which you have direct or indirect personal interests, financial or otherwise, unless the transaction is made on an arm’s length basis (on market conditions).
+Our employees shall not participate in any commercial transactions between a DSV Panalpina company and a supplier or customer in which he or she has direct or indirect personal interests, financial or otherwise, unless the transaction is made on an arm’s length basis (on market conditions).

-Employees are urged to contact either their immediate manager, country management or the board of directors of your national DSV company in case of breach or suspected breach of the principles and rules outlined in this Policy.
+Employees are urged to contact either their immediate manager, country management or the board of directors of their national DSV Panalpina company in case of breach or suspected breach of the principles and rules outlined in this policy.